retched/ZC-USPSRestful/README.md

 ## Module Version

-- Last Stable Release: 1.3.0
+- Last Stable Release: 1.3.1
 _Released August 16, 2025 for ZenCart 2.1.0._
-- Next Version Number: 1.3.1
+- Next Version Number: ???

 ### Version/Release History

 - 1.3.1
   Minor bug fix to readd the four cent difference between Metered First-Class Mail and non-metered First-Class Mail.
+Major bug fix for 1.3.0 that could potentially leave out configuration keys.
 - 1.3.0
   Added First Class Mail options to the queue of services available.
 Changed AuthToken storage to be based on the PHP Session instead of calling on every page.
 - 1.2.0